Shane32/wait_for_response/README.md

 # Wait For Response docker action

 This action makes a GET requests to a given URL until the required response code is retrieved or the timeout is met.
-Initially created to allow test containers to startup before executing tests against them.

 ## Inputs

 ### `url`

 The URL to poll.
 Default `"http://localhost/"`

 ### `responseCode`